Why did Jesus have to die?

 Her daughter thought for a bit and then answered.
 “Well, I think it’s kind of like when a firefighter goes into a burning building and rescues someone but dies in the fire.”

-Rigby was thrilled.
+Rigby was thrilled her daughter even gave a response.
 After all, Jesus’ death and resurrection pose hard questions for grownups too.

 Even today, Christian theologians wrestle with how best to explain the meaning of the cross and why Good Friday is good.